IUCN Iguana Specialist Group

-Tandora Grant has been working in iguana conservation and research since the mid-1990s with the San Diego Zoo Wildlife Alliance, where she currently serves as a Conservation Program Specialist.
+Tandora Grant has been working in iguana conservation and research since the mid-1990s.
 She has worked with species on many Caribbean islands and continues to be a key partner in recovery programs for the Jamaican Iguana and Grand Cayman Blue Iguana, which incorporate strategies that include captive breeding, headstarting, and reintroduction.

 Tandora also serves as AZA SSP Vice-Coordinator and Population Management Advisor for the Jamaican Rock Iguana and Grand Cayman Blue Iguana programs.
 Having developed studbooks for these species, she evaluates genetic and demographic statistics to determine captive breeding pairs and wild release candidates.
 She incorporates molecular data in order to further define the fitness of reintroduced populations and guide management actions.
 For United States zoo populations, the focus is on long-term sustainability of genetic diversity, and promoting education, awareness, and support for the ongoing recovery efforts for wild iguanas.